 How to Tell If the Raw Chicken in Your Fridge Is Bad

 How many times have you bought chicken breasts, thighs, or cutlets from the grocery store for a recipe you planned on making that night but instead, you ended up ordering take-out and stowed the raw meat into the depths of your refrigerator?
 We've all done it and we're not here to judge you.
-However, there's something you should be mindful of after you decide to save that pre-cut chicken for a later date, and that's whether it's still fresh after sitting in your fridge for sometime.
-And that brings up the real question: do you know how to tell if chicken is bad?
+However, there's something you should be mindful of after you decide to save that pre-cut chicken for a later date—whether it's still fresh.
+That brings up the real question: do you know how to tell if chicken is bad?

-We consulted head chef at HelloFresh, Claudia Sidoti, for the lowdown on how to check if your chicken is still good to eat or if it's time to toss it out.
-This is important to learn, seeing as some 48 million people, or about 1 in 6 Americans, are sickened from a foodborne illness every year, according to the Centers for Disease Control and Prevention.
+This is important to learn, seeing as some 48 million people, or about 1 in 6 Americans, are sickened from a foodborne illness every year with 1 million of those cases having to do with chicken, according to the Centers for Disease Control and Prevention.
 Salmonella, the pathogen that's found in uncooked eggs and poultry, is the second leading pathogen to cause domestically acquired (food made in your home) foodborne illness.
+We consulted head chef at HelloFresh, Claudia Sidoti, for the lowdown on how to check if your chicken is still good to eat or if it's time to toss it out, but first, we're going to recap why it can be dangerous.

 What are the tell-tale signs that raw chicken has gone bad?